Top places to see Koalas on the Great Ocean Road

 Can I see koalas year-round?

 Yes.
-They’re present all seasons; bare winter branches simply make them easier to spot.
+They’re present all seasons, but bare winter branches simply make them easier to spot.

 Is it safe to get close to wild koalas?